 Rancho de Las Cabras Historical Marker

-Rancho de Las Cabras is a historical site outside of Floresville, Tx of Wilson County.
-Rancho de Las Cabras ranch once served as a ranching outpost to one the San Antonio Missions, Mission Espada.
-The once ranching outpost is credited by some as the home of the cowboy culture that was brought over by the Vaqueros and large cattle industry Texas still has today.
-Texas and now is owned by the National Parks Services and a World Heritage Site.
+Rancho de Las Cabras is a historical site outside of Floresville, Texas of Wilson County.
+Rancho de Las Cabras ranch once served as a ranching outpost to one of the San Antonio Missions: Mission Espada.
+This one ranching outpost is credited by some as the home of the cowboy culture that was brought over by the Vaqueros, contributing to the large cattle industry Texas still has today.
+The ranch is now owned by the National Parks Services and a World Heritage Site.

 Backstory and Context

 The Canary Islander Settlers came to establish Presidio de San Antonio de Bejar and soon found that the cattle were overrunning the mission and destroying the land the settlers were trying to cultivate.
 The settlers establish the ranching outpost Rancho de las Cabras in 1731.
 Rancho de Las Cabras was home to both missionaries and Native Americans.
 The outpost was left to defend themselves from different raiders because of how far it was from the presidio.
 The ranching outpost was closed in 1794 due to the secularization of the missions.